 How Do Infections Develop?

 Petroleum jelly and oil mess with the vagina’s pH.
 If the area becomes too alkaline, bacteria can thrive and grow!
 Some products may even damage vaginal tissue and disrupt local immune response.
-In
+In turn, the natural balance of the vagina is disturbed, making way for irritating infections.

 What’s worse is that those same vaginal infections are associated with a higher risk for STD’s, HIV, and pelvic inflammatory disease.3